jMonkeyEngine/examplegame-skulls-doc/powers.md

 | 6s | Conditional |

 - Blocks the path for Skulls.
-- Every time a Skull collides with Blockade, it deteriorates.
+- Every time a Skull collides with Blockade, it deteriorates and becomes more transparent.
 After 4 impacts, the blockade is destroyed.

 ## Ghost Skull